Access to Children (Child Visitation Rights)

-If you feel that your visitation rights are not being upheld, we can help you explore your options and, if necessary, take legal action.
+If you feel your visitation rights are being infringed, we can help you explore your options as to how you can enforce your child visitation rights, and if necessary, take legal action.

-When parents’ divorce or separate, the children will typically live with one parent — the custodial parent — while the other, non-custodial parent will maintain visitation rights.
-These visitation rights and arrangements vary from case to case.
-Visitation or parenting time agreements are formalized in a divorce decree, separation or settlement agreement, or other court order.
+The conditions of visitation rights vary from case to case.
+Visitation & parenting schedule are formalized in a divorce decree, separation or settlement agreement, or other court order.

-Changing a visitation schedule often requires the modification of this divorce decree, agreement, or order.
-It is important to note that parents who were never married to each other have the same rights as parents who are divorcing or separating.
+It is important to note that parents who have never been married have the same rights as parents who are divorcing or separating.

-At Tokyo Sanno Law Office, We have been helped problems regarding Access to children since 1980 and resolve disputes over parental access or relocation during or after a divorce or separation
+At Tokyo Sanno Law Office, We have been dealing with problems involving Child Visitation Rights since 1980 and have resolved disputes over Child Visitation Rights parental where the rights to access to children was infringed or relocation or custodian parent occurred during or after a divorce or separation.